MitchellV3/INTP-362-Blog-2/README.md

 ### Main Process

 - The main process is responsible for running the app's main script specified in the `package.json` file, and allows the app to access native operating system resources.
-In addition, is also responsible for managing the entire lifecycle of the application.
+In addition, it's also responsible for managing the entire lifecycle of the application.

 ### Renderer Processes